Mjz86/c_colon/mcc.md

-  the  allocators ( defined via the `std::allocator_c` concept(s)) in mcc followed the as if rule , if multiple allocations can be elided safety, they will, the allocators fall into two categories,  the ones that are thread-safe and the ones that arent, thread-safe allocators are more expensive to use , although non thread-safe allocators can be used via channels , its still not a good choice. its similar to how cxx does coroutine frame Ellison, but this time the stack frame is allso available.
+  the  allocators ( defined via the `std::allocator_c` concept(s)) in mcc followed the as if rule , if multiple allocations can be elided safety, they will, the allocators fall into two categories,  the ones that are thread-safe and the ones that aren't, thread-safe allocators are more expensive to use , although non thread-safe allocators can be used via channels , its still not a good choice. its similar to how cxx does coroutine frame Ellison, but this time the stack frame is allso available.